GLOBAL MARKETS-Oil at 11-year low, election impasse hits Spanish assets

 Spain's Ibex share index slid to a near three-month low but

-That was its lowest since July 2004.
-It has lost a fifth of
+its lowest since July 2004.
+It has lost a fifth of its value in

 Crude's persistent weakness has exerted heavy downward